All Episodes

 Look, it gets a little more complicated.

-I'm just giving some of the highlights, Sarah.
+I'm just giving some of the highlights.

-So this is how this plays out, and I'm sure um Sean Bigley will be able to explain a lot of his uh client uh the circumstances that surrounded his client, Adam Levinger, who is a former defense department analyst.
+And I'm sure Sean Bigley will be able to explain a lot of his client, the circumstances that surrounded his client, Adam Lovinger, who is a former Defense Department analyst.

-Um, he became a whistleblower.
+He became a whistleblower.

 He basically internally complained about some contracts that he stumbled on.

-He just knew that it was this professor, this Cambridge guy, who was getting this exorbitant amount of money for basically writing some analysis for the defense the defense department on foreign policy issues.
+He just knew that it was this professor, this Cambridge guy, who was getting this exorbitant amount of money for basically writing some analysis for the defense, the Defense Department on foreign policy issues.

-Um so he complains about that.
+So he complains about that.

-He complains about another contract that was uh connected to a person that was very close to Chelsea Clinton.
+He complains about another contract that was connected to a person that was very close to Chelsea Clinton.

 Absolutely, Sean.